 Non-grants.gov (Summary) Proposals

 Summary proposals are Proposal Development documents used for all proposals except those being submitted via grants.gov as described above.
-It is necessary to enter a minimal amount of data in KC to support routing, approval and reporting, and a majority of the information will be contained in the Internal Attachments section of the document rather than entered in KC.
-The Preparing a Proposal Summary document provides more information on this subject.
+It is necessary to enter a minimal amount of data in KR to support routing, approval and reporting, and a majority of the information will be contained in the Internal Attachments section of the document rather than entered in KR.
+For more information, see the Preparing a Summary Proposal job aid.

 Routing for Approval

-Data validations will automatically be engaged when a Proposal Development document is set to route, which will provide errors and warnings that may need correcting before the document can route.
+Data validations will automatically be engaged when a Proposal Development document is submitted into route, which will provide errors and warnings that may need correcting before the document can begin routing.

-Required approvals depend on the F&A Allocation of the Investigators listed in the Combined Credit Split panel of the proposal, and at a minimum include approval by the PI's and Co-I's, the departments and colleges associated, any special approvers, and the Office of Sponsored Programs/Business Connect/Contract and Grant Administration.
+Required approvals depend on the F&A Allocation of the Investigators listed in the Credit Allocation suboption of the proposal, and at a minimum, include approval by the PI's and Co-I's, the departments and colleges associated, any special approvers, and the Office of Sponsored Programs/Business Connect/Contract and Grant Administration.
 Special approvers may be added depending on the responses to questions in the Standard Proposal Questionnaire.
 For example, the Office of Planning and Budgets is added to the route if the Additional Space question is marked “yes”.

 Copying a Proposal

 Copying a proposal allows you to copy an existing Proposal document into a new Proposal document for the purposes of starting a new (and very similar) proposal, resubmitting a previously submitted proposal, creating a revised budget at the Just-in-Time stage, or routing approvals for an Award Revision.
 You can elect to copy the proposal with or without the attachments, with or without all budget versions, or merely the final version of the budget.
 The copy function also provides you with a mechanism to change the Lead Unit by way of copying an existing proposal and selecting an alternate lead unit for that new proposal document.
-The Copy a Proposal document provides additional information.
+See the Copying Proposals video or Copy a Proposal job aid for more information.

 A pre-proposal does not require a PD, except in the following situations: